 - Divorce is a “clearer” decision, leaving the spouses better able to move forward.

 - Your religion may prohibit divorce but allow separation.

 - Your financial situation may make one of the options more beneficial from a tax perspective

 To learn more about the differences between separation and divorce in Connecticut, please check out this video with our Founding Attorney Meghan Freed.
-Or, if you are interested in learning more about the difference between legal annulment and divorce in Connecticut, we have a guide for that, too!
+Or, if you want to learn more about the difference between legal annulment and divorce in Connecticut, we have a guide for that, too!

-Which approach is best for you depends on the ins and outs of your situation and your goals.
+Which approach is best for you depends on your situation’s ins and outs and your goals.
 At Freed Marcroft, we help you understand the differences between separation and divorce.
 This sets you up to choose the right process for you.

-Our first step, the Goals & Planning Conference is designed to get to the heart of your problem and unveil your true goals for your life.
+We designed our first step, the Goals & Planning Conference, to get to the heart of your problem and unveil your true goals for your life.
 Once we discover your goals, we build a divorce, separation, or annulment customized for you.